khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Icon grids

 Icon elements are aligned to a pixel grid.
-Elements within an icon, such as curves or diagonal lines, won’t always align exactly to the grid, and in these instances it’s better for the element to feel natural rather than forced.
+Elements within an icon, such as curves or diagonal lines, won’t always align exactly to the grid.
+This is okay; in these instances it’s better for the element to feel natural rather than forced.

 Alignment considerations for a **1.5px** stroke are covered in the [Strokes](#strokes) section below.